cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 /Users/cody/.rbenv/versions/3.2.2/lib/ruby/gems/3.2.0/gems/actionview-7.0.5/lib/action_view/helpers/number_helper.rb:453:in `parse_float': ActionView::Helpers::NumberHelper::InvalidNumberError (ActionView::Helpers::NumberHelper::InvalidNumberError)

 ```

 If these look cool to you it's because you're absolutely right.
 There aren't a
 ton of unique problems that people have never had to solve before and Rails
 usually has a solution or method for your need so don't forget to check around before
 implementing everything on your own.

 While not specifically a helper method, checking I18n output, especially if
 there are any options passed is another handy way to check things prior to
 running.

-Helper Methods and how to call them
-I18n stuff

 ```ruby
 irb(main):001:0> I18n.t('users.agreements.show')